Fill out the Preschool Interest Form to receive more information.

 We would love to show you around our wonderful preschool!
 Call us to set up a time to visit Tuesday through Thursday.
 If you would like to see a prerecorded Virtual Tour, email Camille Parker for more information.

 We believe that quality early childhood education can be a little messy and a little noisy.
-If you walk into one of our classrooms on any given morning, you will see children actively guiding their own play with toys and open-ended materials.
+If you walk into one of our classrooms on any morning, you will see children actively guiding their play with toys and open-ended materials.
 Teachers sit with and near children, observing, asking questions, and supporting their play by setting the stage and creating a safe and inviting environment ready for exploration and fun.

 What is Play-Based Learning?

-"Chaos doesn't necessarily reign in a play-based preschool, but there will be play and there will not be silence.
+"Chaos doesn't necessarily reign in a play-based preschool, but there will be play, and there will not be silence.
 Discussion between teachers and students is ongoing.
 Teachers will encourage kids to play and facilitate ongoing opportunities for learning along the way while teaching concepts through songs and games.
 You can likely expect a few structured learning times, but teacher-supervised free play is the name of the game."